33. In Love With Spring: My Novel Online

 “You think you’re getting through to your kids by making them memorize all those dates and genres?
 I don’t know about you, but when I was in school and had to memorize something, I forgot it as soon as the test was over.”

 Mr. Owen, the head of the math department, scowled.
-“How many A’s did you give out last semester?”
+“Guillen, how many As did you give out last semester?”

-“I’ve known very few perfect teachers,” Mr. Guillen’s smile was mild, but he was a shy man, and uncomfortable under everyone’s scrutiny.
+“I’ve known very few perfect teachers,” Mr. Guillen’s smile was mild; he was a shy man, uneasy under everyone’s scrutiny.
 “Besides, we’re not here to judge if the kids are perfect or not.
 We’re supposed to make learning fun.
 If they learn something, great.
 If they don’t, we either didn’t do a good job of getting them interested, or they just really don’t care.
 Punishing them with a bad grade isn’t the answer.”

-“Do you ever fail anyone?” asked Miss Redmond, the English teacher.
+“Do you ever fail anyone?” asked Miss Symonds.

 “On what basis?”

 “I’m pretty used to it.
 Happened at my last school too.
 I tried to get them to abolish grades altogether, but the school board wouldn’t even listen.
-What are you making?”
+What are you going to work on today?”

-Allie stopped working on her head to watch.
-It was always the same scenario: he’d create some amazing , like something in a movie, he’d make it talk to her, then he’d crumple it back into a ball.
+Allie stopped working to watch.
+It was always the same scenario: he’d create some amazing, like something in a movie, he’d make it talk to her, then he’d crumple it back into a ball.